saathvikpd/PowerOutageCausePrediction/README.md

-# 📊 Power Outage Prediction in the U.S.
+# 📊 Power Outage Cause Prediction in the U.S.

 Welcome to our final project for **DSC 80**!